kedro-org/kedro/docs/source/06_resources/04_lint.md

 > *Note:* The following suggestions would require installing the  `pylint` package, subject to GPL licence.

-You can ensure code quality by using [pylint](https://www.pylint.org/), a popular linting tool.
-Sample commands you can use to help with this are included in the script below:
+You can lint your project code to ensure code quality using the `kedro lint` command, your project is linted with [`black`](https://github.com/psf/black) (projects created with Python 3.6 and above), [`flake8`](https://gitlab.com/pycqa/flake8) and [`isort`](https://github.com/timothycrosley/isort).
+If you prefer to use [pylint](https://www.pylint.org/), a popular linting tool, then the sample commands you can use to help with this are included in the script below:

 ```bash
 isort